Do you have a goal of making money with your blog?

 Even your “about you” blurb should say something about how being on your blog will benefit them.

 Sometimes it’s tough to write everything all the time for the reader, and still stay passionate about blogging.
 Last night I wrote Remember Mommy, “This too Shall Pass”, and I wrote it for me.
 This morning it’s had less than 6 views, and that’s to be expected.
 I wrote it because I wanted to, and I enjoyed it.
+I love writing, and sometimes I write just for me – and I recognize this part of my blogging as hobby blogging.
 (I don’t “waste my time” often, but I just really wanted to write it.)

 But I won’t be looking for that post to make any money.
 Ever.
 Because I understand what profitable content is.